 Your credit score tells you whether you’ll have an easier or harder time borrowing money.
 Credit scores run from 300 to 850, and lenders may use them as a factor to determine how risky it is for them to lend money to someone and on what terms.
 The lower your score, the less likely you are to get a new line of credit, while a higher score means you have good credit and is favored by banks and lenders.

-The good news is that if your spouse has a poor credit score, it doesn't always mean he or she is financially irresponsible.
-Someone who has never borrowed money can have a low score because he or she doesn’t have a credit card or other loan payment history.
-This is an excellent opportunity for you two to work as a team to help build his or her credit score, so you can buy the house of your dreams one day.
+The good news is that if your spouse has a poor credit score, it doesn't always mean they're financially irresponsible.
+Someone who has never borrowed money can have a low score because they don't have a credit card or other loan payment history.
+This is an excellent opportunity for you two to work as a team to help build their credit score, so you can buy the house of your dreams one day.
 It will also help you both communicate better and be on the same page about your financial goals.

 Combining Your Money